kchinzei/raspi-pca9685/README.md

     readonly frequency: number; // in Hz

     write(dutyCycle: number): void;  // Activate PWM by dutyCycle [0,1].
-    read(): number;  // Obtain current PWM of this channel
-    // by actually reading the register state.
-    // In contrast, this.dutyCycle does not read register state.
-	// By this, it does not return correct value after on(), off(), allOff(). on(): void;  // Turn on this channel. off(): void;  // Turn of this channel. allOff(): void;  // Turn off all channels on the board.
+    on(): void;  // Turn on this channel. off(): void;  // Turn of this channel. allOff(): void;  // Turn off all channels on the board.